Sustainability Studies at Messiah College

 - Sustainable agriculture

-Internship opportunities for sustainability studies majors
+Internship and research opportunities for sustainability studies majors

 - Organic farms